ethandmd/bootrs/README.md

 The long term goal of this project is to create a library OS crate that Rust application developers can link to and create unikernels.

-The first milestone in this project is a bootable kernel image -- in other words, a kernel binary that can be directly booted by the hypervisor without a bootloader or hypervisor firmware.
+The first milestone in this project is a bootable kernel image -- in other words, a minimal binary that can be directly booted by the hypervisor without a bootloader or hypervisor firmware.
 Accomplishing this will be critical in achieving minimal boot times and leverages the unikernel paradigm that the underlying platform is a known hypervisor/boot protocol.